Youth Page Redesign

 Midway through, our team hit a wall.
 We couldn’t agree on a single wireframe direction.

-It gave us a structure that felt intuitive, respected cognitive load, and aligned everyone.
+This structure felt intuitive, respected cognitive load, and aligned everyone.
 That layout became the backbone of our final design.

 Designing for Engagement